Lae City F.C.: Two entities

 Ahead of the 2021 season, it was announced that there would be two clubs competing under similar names – Lae City FC and Lae City Dwellers.
 The Dwellers side claimed to be the original club, led by coach Peter Gunemba and his sons Raymond and Troy, while the Ian Chow-owned Lae City side continued with the current name and logo, and coach Bob Morris in his role.
+The new club took the name Lae City FC itself had used until its rename to "Toti City FC" in 2017, and the fixture between the two sides quickly became one of the league's fiercest local derbies, with both claiming to be the "true" Lae City side.